-Harding University in Italy brings students to an authentic 16th-century villa on the outskirts of Florence in order to experience some of the world’s most impressive art and architecture.
+Harding University in Florence, Italy, brings students to an authentic 16th-century villa on the outskirts of Florence in order to experience some of the world’s most impressive art and architecture.
 They bargain in outdoor markets; learn to speak Italian; and visit Cinque Terre, Rome, and Southern Italy on group trips.

 Harding University in Latin America students live and study in apartments in Vina del Mar, Chile, a seaside resort city located 70 miles northwest of Santiago.
 Several extensive excursions include Santiago, Easter Island, the Lake District of Chile, Torres del Paine, the Atacama Desert region, the Amazon rainforest, and the ancient Inca civilization of Machu Picchu, Peru.

 Harding University in Zambia allows students to complete a health missions or medical missions minor in one semester.
 Students live in a compound that holds the George S. Benson Teachers College as well as an elementary and high school, medical clinic, orphanage, and a “haven” for infants and toddlers who have lost their mothers to AIDS.
 Classes include Tonga language lessons, African history and African literature, and group trips include safari tours in East Africa as well as Victoria Falls, Lake Victoria, and Kenya.

 ENROLLMENT BY ETHNICITY

 Nonresident aliens: 7%

 Black or African American, non-Hispanic: 4%